bcgov/bcdc-search-improvement-capstone/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+### Dependencies
+Solr is an open source search platform built on [Apache Lucene](https://lucene.apache.org/).
+We used Solr 6.6.6 in this project.
+The license for Solr can be found at solr/LICENSE.txt.
+We also used [Vector Scoring Plugin for Solr](https://github.com/saaay71/solr-vector-scoring) to calculate the distance between the query and the documents.

 ### License

 ```